Ljrr3045/Ljrr3045/README.md

 # 💫 About Me:
 Hello 👋 I'm a Full-Stack/Blockchain Developer, with 2 years of experience enriching the blockchain world through the construction and optimization of web3 applications.
 My passion is blockchain technology and its revolutionary potential to transform industries.

-My skills are centered around developing, testing, and auditing Smart Contracts using Solidity, Ethers.js, and Hardhat.
+My skills are centered around developing, testing, and auditing smart contracts using Solidity, Ethers.js, and Hardhat.
 But that's not all, I also excel in JavaScript, TypeScript, MongoDB, React.js, Node.js, Express.js and Next.js.
 These skills allow me to build efficient web2 and web3 Front-Ends and Back-Ends.

 As a Full-Stack/Blockchain Developer, I'm committed to continuous learning and staying up-to-date with the best practices of web and blockchain development.
 I firmly believe that constant learning is what keeps one relevant in this dynamic field.